alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 ## Introduction

+### Project's goals

 Monad transformers — an important field of how to design architecture for complex Haskell projects — can present a steep learning curve.
 This little project tries to provide a small motivating example.

+In Philip Wadler's „*Monads for functional programming*” paper, monads are introduced by demonstrating how a simple pure interpreter program can be augmented with various effects.
+For example, a simple pocket calculator program is presented, and developed further in a didactic manner.
+At first, the program is capable only of simple pure calculations, later, it is augmented by adding the capability of signaling errors to the user.
+Even later it can be extended also with the notions of *states* (memory registers, variables), *tracing* (output), *configurability* (environment), maybe even reading from remote sites/services (IO).
+All these additional features added to the core functionality can be implemented in various ways, of course it is expected to do that in a clean code, following principles of modularity, separation of concepts, lazy coupling, code reuse.
+Monad transformers are at least a partial and usually acceptable solution to the emerging questions.

+This little project presented here tries to present monad transformers in a different example than modular interpreters.
+The present project works with a very simple *protocol*, uses a simple core *state machine*, and presents how accompanying *effects* can be built on top of that core functionality.

-The non-pedagogical, naked technical goal of the project is to provide an API client softwer to the [API:Search](https://www.mediawiki.org/wiki/API:Search) service of MediaWiki.
+In short: the non-pedagogical, naked technical goal of the project is to provide an API client softwer to the [API:Search](https://www.mediawiki.org/wiki/API:Search) service of MediaWiki.

+### WikiMedia's search API

 Wikipedia has many interesting articles and other useful resources (e.g. images, videos) in the most various topics.
 The user can navigate simply reading the articles and jumping through their links from article to article, or use the category labels, or read portal-like articles summarizing many fields of a broad topic.
 But besides all these link-based tools, there is also a search feature, mostly used by readers of Wikipedia.
 This feature is available not only for direct human use: Wikipedia also provides an API, capable of finding a listing various documents based on the searchphrase provided by the user.